DFE-Digital/get-help-with-tech/README.md

 You can configure logstash to send logs to your log aggregator by setting the [logstash host and port environment variables](#environment-variables).

+#### Logstash Configuration

+A copy of the [logstash filter](etc/logstash-filter.conf) we use exists in the repo.
+This has to be installed manually in the log aggregator to be used.